 Frankie Lemmon School personnel “go above and beyond” to help families by serving as an advocate and source of information.
 Our school maintains an “open door” policy for parents/guardians to seek input and advice from school professionals not only during regular parent-teacher conferences but on an as-needed basis.
 In addition to this open door policy, resources provided by the school include:

 Family School Partnership Days are provided to encourage engagement and collaboration between families and the school.
 These occur once a month and are determined by Wake County Public Schools.
 Children who have IEPs through Wake County Public Schools do not have school on these days.

 Home Visits by our teachers and therapists are offered to each family at the beginning of each school year.
 Additional home visits can be performed during the school year if needed.

-Parent Workshops are offered by the Frankie Lemmon School though out the year free of charge.
-Some of the topics covered may include: Sign Language, Toilet Training, Kindergarten Readiness, Behavior Management.
+Parent Workshops are offered by the Frankie Lemmon School throughout the year free of charge.
+Some of the topics covered may include: Sign Language, Toilet Training, Kindergarten Readiness, and Behavior Management.